elendil-software/pyOculus/README.md

 # pyOculus
 Python set up for Oculus allsky camera on Raspberry Pi.
-The code is currently running on an Starlight Xpress Oculus installed in the [Brecon Beacons National Park](http://www.breconbeacons.org/national-park-visitor-centre), in South Wales.
-More details about the installation are on my blog, [Dark Matter Sheep](http://darkmattersheep.uk/blog/brecon-allsky/).
+The code is currently running on an Starlight Xpress Oculus installed in the [Observatorio Astronómico de Javalambre](http://oajweb.cefca.es), in Teruel (Spain).
+This project is a fork of [https://github.com/zemogle/pyOculus](https://github.com/zemogle/pyOculus) Many thanks!
+[Dark Matter Sheep](http://darkmattersheep.uk/blog/).

-## Setup
+## Setup (Pending changes)
 - A Raspberry Pi
 - Need to install [INDI server](http://indilib.org/download/category/6-raspberry-pi.html) for Raspberry Pi.
 - Install Swig via `sudo apt-get install swig` you may need to do `sudo apt-get install -f` to get the dependencies